 Please send your resume/cv and cover letter to email@example.com with the name of the country and the title of the assignment in the subject line.

-Volunteer assignments in the Dominican Republic seek to increase the resilience of vulnerable populations to the unpredictable impacts of global climate change (GCC).
-Projects will involve cross-cutting approaches that focus on the Yaque del Norte watershed management, increased awareness, capacity building, and promoting mitigation and adaptation strategies.
+Volunteer assignments within this project seek to increase the resilience of vulnerable populations to the impacts of changing climate and weather patterns.
+The project will involve a cross-cutting approach, focused primarily in the Yaque del Norte watershed, to increase awareness, build capacity, and promote mitigation and adaptation strategies.

 Project: Rural Enterprise Development